Written by Eliot Asinof and John Sayles

 Directed by John Sayles

 The game of baseball back around 1919 was quite a bit different from the game we know now.
 There were the aesthetic differences, of course.
-Equipment wasn’t nearly so sophisticated as it is now, nor was safety a big concern.
+Equipment wasn’t nearly as sophisticated as it is now, nor was safety a big concern.
 Spitballs were routinely thrown and an accepted practice.
 The World Series was best five out of nine games.
 Fans could afford to buy tickets for an afternoon game and spend a day at the game without forking over a mortgage payment.

 But perhaps the biggest difference was the players themselves.
 They were more common men, living among their fans and encountering them on a regular basis.
 This was because while the owners were raking in the big bucks, they were paying the players a lot less than what they were worth.
 The owners were vicious, going as far as to bench a pitcher to prevent him from collecting on a bonus written into his contract if he achieved a certain number of wins for the season.